Application guidelines – Support for Organizations

 • plan to hire an intern who is Canadian;

-• propose to hire as an intern someone who is not an existing employee of your organization or who has previously benefited from a CBF-funded internship.
+• plan to hire as an intern someone who is not an existing employee of your organization or who has not previously benefited from a CBF-funded internship.

 Larger projects may include activities that relate to more than one of the project types described above.
 If this is the case, the project must demonstrate it meets the eligibility requirements for each relevant project type.
 For example, if the larger project includes marketing activities and an internship, it must demonstrate that it meets the eligibility requirements of both types.